Trinity Theological College, Singapore

 Trinity Theological College (TTC), Singapore, was founded in 1948 as a union college between Anglicans, Methodists, and Presbyterians for theological training.
 The Lutherans joined the union in 1963.

 Academic programmes are offered in both English and Mandarin Chinese.
 The current principal is the Rev Dr Edwin Tay.
 The college motto is lux mundi, meaning "light of the world."

 History

 Trinity was founded in 1948 by Presbyterians, Anglicans and Methodists.
 When missionaries were ousted from China after the establishment of the People's Republic of China in 1949, the Synod of the Church of Malaya invited many of them to work in present-day Malaysia and Singapore.
 The three missions became the foundations for Trinity, especially after Singapore's independence in 1959.

 Trinity is considered one of the larger theological seminaries accredited by the Association for Theological Education in South East Asia.
 The current student body numbers nearly 200, one-third of whom are enrolled in post-graduate studies.
 Nearly 1000 students regularly attend non-degree classes or are enrolled as occasional students.
-There are more than 2500 TTC alumni in more than 50 countries around the globe.
+Alumni are from more than 50 countries around the globe.